Sacramento metropolitan area: Rail

-Sacramento is the largest rail hub west of the Mississippi River and was the first terminus of the First transcontinental railroad before it extended to Oakland.
+Sacramento was the largest rail hub west of the Mississippi River and was the first terminus of the First transcontinental railroad before it extended to Oakland.
 The Sacramento Valley Station is the largest train station in the region, near Old Sacramento, and is connected by the Coast Starlight, California Zephyr, Gold Runner, Capitol Corridor and Amtrak Thruway Amtrak routes.
 The Sacramento Regional Transit District is the local transit agency for Sacramento County and operates three light rail routes, the Blue Line, Green Line, and Gold Line, along 42.9 mi of right of way that serve Sacramento and its immediate suburbs.
 Other train stations in the Greater Sacramento area are Davis, Roseville, Rocklin, Auburn, Colfax and Truckee.

 Air

 The main airport servicing Greater Sacramento is the Sacramento International Airport north of downtown while the Sacramento Mather Airport, Sacramento McClellan Airport, Sacramento Executive Airport and Minden–Tahoe Airports provide general aviation.
 The Reno-Tahoe International Airport in Reno provides more direct access to Lake Tahoe than Sacramento International.
 For a wider range of destinations, residents must travel down to San Francisco International Airport, the largest airport in Northern California and 10th largest in the United States.